-The materials are spread into long rows ("windrow") piles to decompose over a long time.
+The materials are spread into long rows ("windrow") piles to decompose over 12 weeks (compared to 8 weeks for yard trimmings).
 Microorganisms break down the materials and heat the pile to very high temperatures.
 In about 3 months, the microorganisms transform the piles into an earthy, soil-like material called compost.
 The compost is used for many different landscape applications.
 Finished compost suitable for home landscaping projects is available to residents at the SMaRT Station.

-The cost of the food scraps program for residents subscribed to curbside service is estimated to result in a 5 percent rate increase (e.g. $1.60 per month for a 32-gallon cart in 2018-19) for residents with curbside service (individual carts).
-Remember, the curbside service rate is a "bundled" rate and includes the collection and processing of all individual carts (garbage, recycling, and compost), as well as street sweeping, three free On Call Plus clean up appointments, household hazardous waste events, confidential shredding events, home compost workshops, access to the Mountain View Recycling Center and the SMaRT Station buy-back and drop-off services, utility billing and many more services that residents have come to enjoy.
+Remember, the curbside service trash rate is a "bundled" rate and includes the collection and processing of all individual carts (garbage, recycling, and compost), as well as street sweeping, three free On Call Plus clean up appointments, household hazardous waste events, confidential shredding events, home compost workshops, access to the Mountain View Recycling Center and the SMaRT Station buy-back and drop-off services, utility billing and many more services that residents have come to enjoy.

 Thinking about "downsizing" your trash cart and compost cart?
 The new food scraps program and weekly collection service might cause you to think about doing so.
 Before making a request to exchange your trash or compost cart for a smaller size, think about how fall leaves and holidays may impact your needs!
 Here are some tips: